 - We’re a real company – hopefully that goes without saying – and this is a real, according-to-Hoyle full-time job with health care for US employees, flexible vacation time, hardware/phone allowances, the standard stuff.
 The senior level compensation for this role is $160k-$200k USD plus equity.
 We are also looking for some junior level members to join the team.
 So we'd like to hear from you too!

 What You'll Do

 - Help maintain and improve the initial "Run a Rails App" Getting Started Guide.
-Don't worry, we have a technical writer that can help polish it up.
 We'll help answer questions about the Fly.io side.